Gidget (TV series): Production

-The show launched the career of 18-year-old Sally Field, who defeated 75 other teenaged girls for the title role.
+The show launched the career of 18-year-old Sally Field, who defeated 75 other teenage girls for the title role.
 Field exaggerated her surfing experience to the show's casting directors during her audition (she had none); she later took lessons from Phil Sauers just to be able to pretend to surf for the cameras.
 Sauers served as the series' "surfing technical consultant" and provided the surfboards used during filming of the series.

 Don Porter had portrayed Gidget's father, Russell Lawrence, two years prior in the film Gidget Goes to Rome and was asked to reprise the role for the series.

 While the Gidget of the novel and the original film are both blondes, the Gidget of the television series is a brunette.

 The lyrics of the theme song "(Wait 'Til You See) My Gidget" were written by Howard Greenfield, with music by Jack Keller.
 The song was performed in the pilot by The Four Freshmen, and in the series by Johnny Tillotson.

 In the credits for the pilot episode, John Cooper is listed as "Larry".

 The show ranked 68th out of 108 shows airing that season with a 26.8% audience share.